morph13nd/cit481/docs/staging.md

 ### VPCs

+Virtual Private Cloud (VPC) is a private cloud computing environment hosted in a public cloud.
+Essentially, VPC deploys a logically isolated part of the public cloud to create a virtual private environment.
+As in all cloud environments, VPC resources can be provided on demand to scale them as needed and are easy to configure.
 Create a custom VPC with 1 private and 1 public subnet.
 The CIDR for the VPC is 10.0.0.0/16.
 The public subnet is 10.0.1.0/24.
 Webserver with rocket chat service, mongoDB containers, and a instance for SSH to connect to the prometheus server.
 The private subnet 10.0.2.0/24 will hosts Prometheus.

 ### The Launch Script